Market microstructure

 Market microstructure is a branch of finance concerned with the details of how exchange occurs in markets.
 While the theory of market microstructure applies to the exchange of real or financial assets, more evidence is available on the microstructure in the financial field due to the availability of transactions data from them.
 The major thrust of market microstructure research examines the ways in which the working processes of a market affect determinants of transaction costs, prices, quotes, volume, and trading behavior.
 In the twenty-first century, innovations have allowed an expansion into the study of the impact of market microstructure on the incidence of market abuse, such as insider trading, market manipulation and broker-client conflict.

 Definition

 Maureen O'Hara defines market microstructure as "the study of the process and outcomes of exchanging assets under explicit trading rules.
 While much of economics abstracts from the mechanics of trading, microstructure literature analyzes how specific trading mechanisms affect the price formation process."

-The National Bureau of Economic Research has a market microstructure research group that, it says, "is devoted to theoretical, empirical, and experimental research on the economics of securities markets, including the role of information in the price discovery process, the definition, measurement, control, and determinants of liquidity and transactions costs, and their implications for the efficiency, welfare, and regulation of alternative trading mechanisms and market structures."
+The National Bureau of Economic Research has a market microstructure research group that, it says, "is devoted to theoretical, empirical, and experimental research on the economics of securities markets, including the role of information in the price discovery process, the definition, measurement, control, and determinants of liquidity and transactions costs, and their implications for the efficiency, welfare, and regulation of alternative trading mechanisms and market structures".

 Issues

 Microstructure deals with issues of market structure and design, price formation and price discovery, transaction and timing cost, volatility, information and disclosure, liquidity depth, and market participant behavior.
+The Epps effect relates the mechanics of high frequency markets to the observed correlation dynamics.

+The 1966 paper "Market Making and Reversal on the Stock Exchange", by professor and hedge fund manager Victor Niederhoffer and M.F.M.
+Osborne, has been credited as market microstructure studies' founding document.